calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-card-api.md

 ## Limitations & constraints
-The Card API doesn't allow to request the transmssion to a card of the APDU commands "Select Application by DF Name" or "Get Response":
+The Card API doesn't allow to request the transmission to a card of the APDU commands "Select Application by DF Name" or "Get Response":
 - the selection of a specific card application could be managed only through a Card Selection Request.
 - the APDU response status words 61XYh & 6CXYh are automatically handled by the reader layer library by issuing a Get Response or by re-issuing the previous command with the rigth 'Le' field.